- Product Category

-Easily access four centuries of superseded legal codes from northern, central, and eastern Europe.
+Easily access four centuries of historical legal codes from northern, central, and eastern Europe.

 Jurisdictions include Great Britain, Ireland, France, Germany, Austria, Switzerland, as well as other countries in northern and Eastern Europe.
 Of interest to historians is the inclusion of texts in Western languages on significant topics, such as Ausfurhliches handbuch uber den Code Napoleon (1810) and Motivi, Rapporti, opinioni e discorsi -- per la formazione del codice napoleone (1838-1849).
 The large British component, which includes Public General Acts, 1801-1922, assures that about half the titles are in English.